 You are not alone!

-If you want to make the switch to natural hair care, you must end the silicone/sulfate cycle as the two are interdependent.
-First, wash your hair with shampoo WITH sulfates (I recommend two or three times to really get rid of any silicone build up) but without any silicones.
+If you want to make the switch to gentler and more effective hair care, you must end the silicone/sulfate cycle, as the two are interdependent.
+First, wash your hair with shampoo WITH sulfates (We recommend two or three times to really get rid of any silicone build up).
+For this we suggest a simple, unscented sulfate shampoo, like this Sulphate 4% Cleanser from The Ordinary.
 Then use a silicone-free conditioner.
-Once you have made the switch, if at any time you use a product that has silicones or someone uses one on you at the salon, etc., you must use a shampoo with sulfates to clarify the hair if you want to switch back to a natural routine.
-For this I recommend Neutrogena Anti-Residue Shampoo.
-It has very few ingredients, mostly sodium laurel sulfate and castor oil, and is is very affordable at your local grocery store.
+Once you have made the switch, if at any time you use a product that has silicones or someone uses one on you at a salon, etc., you must use a shampoo with sulfates to clarify the hair before switching back to sulfate-free shampoo.

-The Nitty Gritty :
+The Nitty Gritty

-- How to identify silicones: Most silicones end with cone, col, conol or xane, such as dimethicone, Cetearyl Methicone, Cyclomethicone/Cyclopentasiloxane, etc
+How to identify silicones: Most silicones end with cone, col, conol or xane, such as Dimethicone, Cetearyl Methicone, Cyclomethicone/Cyclopentasiloxane, etc.

-Alkylbenzene sulfonates, Alkyl Benzene Sulfonate, Ammonium laureth sulfate, Ammonium lauryl sulfate, Ammonium Xylenesulfonate, Sodium C14-16 Olefin Sulfonate, Sodium cocoyl sarcosinate, Sodium laureth sulfate, Sodium lauryl sulfate, Sodium lauryl sulfoacetate, Sodium myreth sulfate, Sodium Xylenesulfonate, TEA-dodecylbenzenesulfonate, Ethyl PEG-15 cocamine sulfate, Dioctyl sodium sulfosuccinate -
+Alkylbenzene sulfonates, Alkyl Benzene Sulfonate, Ammonium laureth sulfate, Ammonium lauryl sulfate, Ammonium Xylenesulfonate, Sodium C14-16 Olefin Sulfonate, Sodium cocoyl sarcosinate, Sodium laureth sulfate, Sodium lauryl sulfate, Sodium lauryl sulfoacetate, Sodium myreth sulfate, Sodium Xylenesulfonate, TEA-dodecylbenzenesulfonate, Ethyl PEG-15 cocamine sulfate, Dioctyl sodium sulfosuccinate

-Note : there are some water soluble silicones such asDimethicone Copolyol Lauryl Methicone Copolyol, and any silicone with PEG as a prefix.
-However, these can alter the surface tension of the skin and allow ingredients to penetrate deeper into the skin.
-PEG’s also have been found in studies to often have impurities in them that have been linked to cancer.
+There are some water soluble silicones such as Dimethicone Copolyol Lauryl Methicone Copolyol, and any silicone with PEG as a prefix.
+Unfortunately PEG’s have been found in studies to have impurities in them that have been linked to cancer.